 10 to 15 mg per 1 kilogram of body weight

 It can be administered every 4 to 6 hours, with a maximum of 5 doses in 24 hours.
 The maximal daily pediatric dose of paracetamol is

 If you think your child needs more than the maximal dose, it's possible to use paracetamol and ibuprofen alternately.
 Please consult your pediatrician before administering more drugs to your child.

 How does the paracetamol calculator work?

-Let's assume that your child weighs 20 kg.
+Let's assume that your child is four years old and weighs 20 kg.
 First, the paracetamol calculator will estimate these figures:

 - The single pediatric dose of paracetamol: